samj-ai/reasoning/README.md

 - How does introspection accuracy, precision, and entropy vary across task settings?

 In other words, when r1 denies it is conscious, why?
 Does it have qualia, and do its self-reports accurately reflect these qualia?
-DO THERE EXISTS "NEURAL CORRELATES OF VALID INTROSPECTION" that can be monitored and enhanced?
+DO THERE EXIST *NEURAL CORRELATES OF VALID INTROSPECTION* that can be monitored and enhanced?